bitcoindevkit/bitcoindevkit.org/content/blog/2020/descriptors_in_the_wild.md

-The infrastructure of multiple Extended keys combined toghether to produce multiple multisignature addresses is often referred as *[Hyerarchical Deterministic][HDWallet] multi signature wallet or HDM*.
+The infrastructure of multiple Extended keys combined toghether to produce multiple multisignature addresses is often referred as *[Hierarchical Deterministic][HDWallet] multi signature wallet or HDM*.

-What follows are the steps to  steps to create the HDM usable both in Core and in BDK.
+What follows are the steps to create the HDM usable both in Core and in BDK.

 *Note: In Core, [Descriptor wallets] are still experimental and in general,